 Also for very informative personnel and an excellent selection of visitor guides we highly recommend visiting the Hollywood Visitor’s Center at the entrance to the Dolby Center on the ground floor.
 They will be happy to assist you with your travel, hotel, restaurant etc, questions and often can provide discounts & coupons for local area attractions.
 All attractions listed below are in alphabetical order.

-Capitol Records Building is a very famous building and is located just up from Hollywood Blvd at 1750 Vine Street.
-This building looks like a bunch of records stacked on top of each other (or for a modern analogy, DVD’s).
+Capitol Records Building is an iconic Hollywood landmark and is located just up from Hollywood Blvd at 1750 Vine Street.
+This building looks like a bunch of records stacked on top of each other (or for a more modern analogy, DVD’s).
 Visit Hollywood & Vine for more information: www.hollywoodandvine.com This building is an office building and is closed to the public.
 The design of the building is so unique its worth a photo.
 If you see this building at night, the tower on top flashes red.
-Its flashing “Hollywood” in Morse Code!
+It is flashing “Hollywood” in Morse Code!

 Dolby Theatre (formerly Kodak Theatre) is located almost next door to TCL Chinese Theatre is home to the Academy Awards as well as many other star studded events.
-This is a relatively new theatre having opened in 2001.
+Compared to nearby historical theatres, the Dolby is a relatively new addition to Hollywood having opened in 2001.
 Over 94 million dollars was put into the construction of this – its unbelievable inside – this is one of the highlights of Hollywood and we highly recommend taking a tour.
 Be sure to stop at the Hollywood Visitor’s center (ground floor on Hollywood Blvd) to pick up a coupon for several dollars off admission to the Dolby Theatre.

-During the Oscar Awards a huge red carpet is rolled up and down Hollywood Blvd outside of the theatre and it goes to the main entrance.
-Public admission to the Academy Awards is by a lottery only and there is a very careful background check – and you have to go through heavy security the night of the actual awards.
-We’ve been on Hollywood Blvd during the Academy Awards and there is always an air of special excitement on this one day per year.
-Hollywood Blvd around the theatre is completely closed down as are side streets and the metro does by passes this normal stop.
+During the Academy Awards an impressive red carpet is rolled over Hollywood Blvd and up the grand steps to the theatre entrance.
+Public admission to the Academy Awards is by a lottery system only and there is a very careful background check – and you have to go through heavy security the night of the actual awards.
+We’ve been on Hollywood Blvd during the Academy Awards numerous times and there is always an air of special excitement on this one day per year.
+Hollywood Blvd around the theatre is completely closed down as are side streets and the metro bypasses it’s normal Hollywood/Highland station stop.
 Helicopters, planes and even a Goodyear Blimp hover above the theatre.
 Preparation and rehearsals for the Academy Awards takes at least 3.5 weeks before the actual “big night”.

 Unlike other theatres this theatre was specifically designed to be a studio as well as a theatre all rolled into one building.
 This is very unique as in LA you have specific studios or you have specific live theatres, not both.
 The stage is enormous (one of the largest in the world) and you will have a chance to walk across it during your tour.
 The main room is high-class – with balconied sections and plush carpet and seats.
 You will have a chance to sit in the front row during your tour and there may be large photos in the seats indicating where celebs sat down during the latest Oscar Awards.

-The tours last 30 minutes.
+A tour lasts about 30 minutes.
 No recording equipment including any type of camera is allowed (must be turned off as well as cell phones).
 We snuck in one photo of the main lobby which appears here but for other photos you have to visit their website.
 Perhaps next time we will take a hidden camera – its not like this theatre is ever photographed.
-The easiest parking is at the garage at Hollywood and Highland.
+The easiest and closest parking is at the garage at Hollywood and Highland.
 Advance reservations are highly recommended especially for weekends and summertime.
 Visit: www.dolbytheatre.com for more information about tours and this theatre.

 The Dolby Theatre is part of the huge Hollywood & Highland Shopping Complex.
 Website: www.hollywoodandhighland.com